 This blog is not about any specific breed of dog, nor is it about how their owners train or care for them.
 Any breed of dog can be either completely harmless or dangerous, depending on the circumstances.
 This blog discusses how the law can hold a person responsible for injury, damage or death caused by a dog, and why having insurance is critical.

 There are three principle ways that the law holds people responsible for harm caused by a dog:

 These are all tragic, but entirely realistic scenarios.
-Give this what can a dog owner due to ensure that man’s best friend doesn’t do serious financial damage?
-First, dog owners should take care to have theirr dog under a degree of control that is appropriate for the circumstances.
+Given this, what can a dog owner due to ensure that man’s best friend doesn’t do serious financial damage?
+First, dog owners should take care to have their dog under a degree of control that is appropriate for the circumstances.
 Second, dog owners should ensure that they are properly insured for the risk that their dog could cause injury or property damage.

 Many people don’t know that their homeowner’s insurance policy includes $1 million in liability insurance.
 This insurance will cover a person’s costs for a legal defence, as well as any money that is needed to pay for the damages caused by their dog.
 This is true even if the accident happens when they and the dog are away from the property, such as at the park.

 We hope you have learned something from this week’s video blog.
-Please feel free to like us on Facebook, follow us on twitter, or subscribe to our Youtube channel to receive notice of our future weekly video blogs on the law.
+Please feel free to like us on Facebook, follow us on Twitter, or subscribe to our YouTube channel to receive notice of our future weekly video blogs on the law.
 League and Williams serves clients across British Columbia and is headquartered in Victoria, BC.
-Our expertise is in injury law, estate disputes and marine law and we may be reached via email at email@example.com or phone at 250-888-0002.
-If you are injured and would like a free consult, give us a call.
+Our expertise is in injury law, estate disputes and marine law.
+If you are injured and would like a free consultation, contact us via phone at 250-888-0002 or via email at firstname.lastname@example.org.
 We are here to help injured parties get the fair compensation that they are entitled to.